adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 title: Reuse
 ---

-Much like Semantics, there is a good reason why the topic of Reuse is placed so early on in *Maintainable CSS* &mdash; that's because the principles of DRY are valid and ever present throughout software engineering practices.
+Like the previous chapter on Semantics, it is not a coincedence that this chapter is placed so early on in *Maintainable CSS* guides.

-However, I think it's fair to say that when it comes to CSS, striving for reuse is something that causes CSS to become problematic in terms of maintainability &mdash; which is strange because the principles of DRY are there to aid maintainability.
+Whilst DRY is a recommended and ever present approach to software engineering in the general, it is fair to say that when it comes to CSS, it causes way more problems than it solves.
+This is ironic because DRY is a principle that is meant to *help* maintainance.

-I take a duplication-first approach to development anyway.
-Duplication is the simplest strategy.
-Don't get me wrong duplication is not advised without thought.
-It's just that the process of duplication allows you as a developer to feel the pain first, then realise that abstraction (for reuse) is worth your time and will add value.

-But, when it comes to CSS, reuse can be very problematic and this has been discussed briefly in the chapter on Semantics.
-However, let's take a slightly closer look with some additional problematic examples:
+Let's take a look at how attempting to be DRY in CSS, violates the principles of *Maintainable CSS*...

 ## Example 1: Clearfix